 The soldiers mockingly offered the wine to Christ as if He was their king (Luke 23:35-38).
 They mocked Him.
 Most likely they offered the wine in jest to Christ.

 Matthew 27:48; Mark 15:36 and John 19:29-30 record the third time wine is mentioned in the gospel accounts of Christ’s crucifixion.
 This time Jesus asked for something to drink.
 It is after 3:00 pm in the afternoon.
 After Jesus drank the wine, He bowed His head, gave up His spirit and died.
 (Mark 15:36-37; John 19:29-30).
 Matthew 27:48 tells us that the wine was given to Christ from a sponge attached to a reed.

 Immediately one of them ran, and taking a sponge, he filled it with sour wine and put it on a reed, and gave Him a drink.
+Matthew 27:48 (NASB)

 A jar full of sour wine was standing there; so they put a sponge full of the sour wine upon a branch of hyssop and brought it up to His mouth.
-John 19:29 (NAS95S)
+John 19:29 (NASB)

-However, this time Jesus does drink, suggesting that most likely the sour wine was given simply as a drink without anything added.
+The jar of wine was most likely there to satisfy the thirst of the soldiers.
+Therefore, the sour wine would not have been laced with a sedative or a pain killer such as gall.
+Most likely the sour wine was not mixed with anything.
 Yet, some have suggested that the sour wine was mixed with gall and was given in fulfillment of Psalm 69:21.
 But a close examination of that Psalm’s passage reveals that it does not say that the wine contained gall.
 The reference to gall is in the food.
-None of the gospel texts indicate that either.
-However, it is possible that the wine offered earlier might have been the same wine given to Jesus the second time.
-We cannot know for sure, but is seems unlikely.
+None of the gospel texts indicate anything differently.
+Therefore, Psalm 69:21 is not a prophecy of this event.

 Since Jesus was thirsty, He took a brief sip.